aws-samples/amazon-honeycode-table-api-integration-sample/doc/README.md

 In this section, you will create a visualization of the customer contact history that we exported using [Amazon QuickSight](https://aws.amazon.com/quicksight/).
 1. Open [Amazon QuickSight](https://us-west-2.quicksight.aws.amazon.com/sn/start/analyses)
 > Note: If you do not have an Amazon QuickSight account you will be asked to create one at this step.
 You can [start your free trial](https://aws.amazon.com/quicksight/pricing/) to complete this section
+2. Follow the instructions on this page [to authorize Amazon QuickSight to access the **contacthistory** S3 bucket](https://docs.aws.amazon.com/quicksight/latest/user/troubleshoot-connect-S3.html)
-2. Click on the **New analysis** button
+3. Click on the **New analysis** button
-3. Click on the **New Dataset** button
+4. Click on the **New Dataset** button
-4. Click on the **S3** as datasource
+5. Click on the **S3** as datasource
-5. In the *New S3 data source* popup, enter a **Data source name** and select the **Upload** option to upload the **s3-manifest.json** file that you downloaded in the previous section.
+6. In the *New S3 data source* popup, enter a **Data source name** and select the **Upload** option to upload the **s3-manifest.json** file that you downloaded in the previous section.
 Click **Connect**
-6. In the *Finish data set creation* screen, click on **Visualize**
+7. In the *Finish data set creation* screen, click on **Visualize**
-7. You can now select one or more fields (for e.g. Contact Type), from the Field list and let QuickSight suggest a visualization or change the visual type
-8. Once you have the visualization you need, you can Share the dashboard or analysis with your team mates
+8. You can now select one or more fields (for e.g. Contact Type), from the Field list and let QuickSight suggest a visualization or change the visual type.
+Once you have the visualization you need, you can Share the dashboard or analysis with your team mates

 ## Cleanup